François Joseph Lefebvre: Early life

 Lefebvre was born on 28 May 1755 in Rouffach, Alsace, the son of a miller and retired hussar.
 Orphaned at a young age, he was raised by an uncle who, himself a priest, unsuccessfully tried to lead him to a career in the church.
 After working as a clerk to the prosecutor of Colmar, Lefebvre enlisted in the French Guards in 1773.
 As a commoner, Lefebvre had little prospect for advancement; he was promoted to corporal in 1777 and to sergeant in 1788.
 In 1783 he married Cathérine Hübscher, with whom he had 14 children, although all predeceased him.
-According to Louise Fusil his last son, a general, died in Vilna on 19 December 1812.
+According to Louise Fusil: his last son, a general, died in Vilna on 19 December 1812.

 Lefebvre was in Paris at the time of the Storming of the Bastille in 1789 and, like his close friend, Michel Ordener, he embraced the French Revolution.
-After his unit was disbanded early in the Revolution, Lefebvre entered the newly-formed National Guard of Paris, obtaining the rank of lieutenant, and was injured defending King Louis XVI's during a popular uprising.
+After his unit was disbanded early in the Revolution, Lefebvre entered the newly-formed National Guard of Paris, obtaining the rank of lieutenant, and was injured defending King Louis XVI during a popular uprising.
 He was soon transferred to a regular infantry regiment.